How to Write a Science Blog: Step-by-Step Science Blogging Guide

 • I am having trouble coming up with a structure

-• It is a high-stakes article
+• It is a high-stakes article where I have done a lot of research

 If you hate structuring, try using a trash draft as an alternative.
 To learn more about trash drafts, read this.